 The web hosting package you choose is dependent on many factors.
 Here’s how to choose the right hosting package for your business:

 - Determine how much disk space you’ll need and the traffic you expect to get to your website.

 - If your website needs e-commerce capabilities then your web hosting package needs to include or support that.

 - Consider how much technical assistance you’ll need.

 Step 4: Build your website

 You can either DIY with a website builder, choose a template from existing themes or let the professionals take care of your website design.
-Getting a professional web designer will take the pressure off you and ensure that your website looks sleek and professional.
+Getting a professional web designer will take the pressure off you and ensure that your website looks sleek and professional, (by the way, 1-grid was recently featured in a list of the top 30 B2B web design companies, in collaboration with DesignRush).
 If you want to try your hand and do it yourself, then the drag and drop function on a web builder is ideal.
 Or you can use tried and tested templates from a variety of themes.